4nx/mosquitto/README.md

 sudo usermod -a -G mosquitto <user>
 ```

-### Starting with Docker bind mounts
+### Starting the container

+Now you can start a container with prebuild images or by building it on your own.
+But first of all you need to decide whether you use [``bind mounts``](https://docs.docker.com/storage/bind-mounts/) or [``volumes``](https://docs.docker.com/storage/volumes/).
+Both possibilities are described below.

 The following three mount points have been created in the image.
-These volumes will survive, if you delete or upgrade your container:
+Files in there should be persistent and will survive, if you delete or upgrade your container:
 ```
 /opt/mosquitto/config
 /opt/mosquitto/data
 /opt/mosquitto/log
 ```

+#### Create Docker bind mounts

-So you should create similar folders on your host system, e.g.:
+You should create similar folders on your host system if you want to use ``bind mounts``, e.g.:
 ```
 mkdir -p /opt/mosquitto/{config,data,log}
 ```